 PCS Control System Info

-I am finally about finished the transition to the brand new TCM-2800 transmission controller made in the USA by Powertrain Control Solutions.
-Initially I had hoped to run the 68 to my high expectations with that controller by itself, however after extensive testing and development I have found that it will require another module I have developed that I call a TCS module (torque converter shift module).
+I am finally about finished with the transition to the brand new TCM-2800 transmission controller made in the USA by Powertrain Control Solutions.
+Initially I had hoped to run the 68 to my high expectations with that controller by itself, however after extensive testing and development I have found that it will require another module I have developed that I call a helper module.
 This module gives me the control I need for excellent shift quality, even with "lock to lock" shifts.
+It also controls a limp mode relay to put the transmission into limp mode if there is a problem the driver doesn't notice.

 I may continue development and testing of the OEM control system now that EFI Live has 68RFE tuning capabilities, but it is doubtful that the OEM system tuned with EFI Live will be a better alternative with all the sensors and wiring it needs to operate.